lpaschke16/LindenShore-Technical-Assessment/README.md

 - Ethereum's decentralized markets are extremely efficient, with arbitrage keeping Uniswap v3's fee tiers tightly synchronized
 - Uniswap's TWAP mechanism produces a stable, mean-reverting reference price that quickly corrects temporary order-flow imbalances
 - Liquidity governs how far prices can temporarily drift before arbitrage resores uniformity.
 - Observing and quantifying these deviations provides a window into the hidden mechanics of MEV, market efficiency, and liquidity health in decentralized finance.

+## Potential Applications

+### Arbitrage and Execution Optimization
+The tracker's cross-pool deviation metric can be integrated into algorithmic trading systems to indentify mis-pricings between Uniswap pools or between Uniswap and centralized exchanges.
+By setting the thresholds to certain values, you could back test profitability and latency requirements for on-chain arbitrage detectors.

+### MEV Detection Monitoring
+Persistent or unusually large deviations signal periods of MEV congestion or reduced arbitrage participation.
+Monitoring these metrics can help quantify network-wide arbitrage intensity measures or signal when blocks include multiple bundles.

+### Liquidity Optimization
+Liquidity providers can use this data to determine which fee tiers offer more stable pricing and lower impermanent loss.
+By observing how liquidity depth correlates with volatility and price alignment, liquidity providers can optimize their capital allocations to balance risk and yield.

+### Risk and Market Micro-Structure Analysis
+Traders and researchers can use this framework to evaluate:
+- How liquidity fragmentation across fee tiers affects volatility
+- Resiliency of automatic market makers under periods of high stress
+- Responsiveness of TWAP oracles that construct many DeFi lending and liquidation mechanisms.

 ## References
 - Ethereum JSON-RPC Spec: https://ethereum.org/developers/docs/apis/json-rpc